1951 Chicago mayoral election

-The Chicago mayoral election of 1951 was first the primary in February 1951, which was followed by the general on April 3, 1951.
+The Chicago mayoral election of 1951 was held on April 3, 1951.
 The election saw Democrat Martin H. Kennelly being reelected for a second term, defeating Republican Robert L. Hunter by a double-digit margin.

 Background

 The state of Illinois in 1944 had passed legislation which aimed to tighten the state's previously overly-lax voter registration laws.
 One measure of this was that, after the November elections in presidential election years, county clerks would begin the process canceling the registration of those who had not voted in the previous four years.
 There were a number of other measures which would result in the cancellation of voter registrations.